-The Department may provide appropriate services or allow employees of the Department to assist any private nonprofit foundation that works directly with the Department's services or programs and whose sole purpose is to support these services and programs.
+The Department may provide appropriate services or allow employees of the Department to assist any private nonprofit foundation which works directly with services or programs of the Department and whose sole purpose is to support the services and programs of the Department.
 A Department employee shall be allowed to work with a foundation no more than 20 hours in any one month.
-These services are not subject to Chapter 150B of the General Statutes.
+These services are not subject to the provisions of Chapter 150B of the General Statutes.